axsaucedo/simple-vulkan-computing-pipeline-example/README.md

 This example is built with cmake which makes it simpler to build across multiple platforms.

-To set up you just need to make sure you have the Vulkan SDK installed, and then you can run `cmake .`.
+To set up you just need to make sure you have the Vulkan SDK installed.

+To set up build you just need to run `cmake .`.

 Example output from program: